0xHamy/markdown-moment/README.md

 - [ ] The container moves to the left while viewing a section, fix that
 - [ ] Add round green check mark for sections/exercises/modules you complete when doing a section/exercise; this same thing should show on course itself
 - [ ] When you open a section and select code of that section with mouse, the container enlarges, fix this
+- [ ] When adding OAuth, ensure that admin isn't affected

 The `course_intro.yaml` will be used to specify all of the following:
 1. Course title